German Reading Exam

 Student's Department:

-Advisor! please indicate the desired level of examination: (see below for explanations)
+Advisor!
+Please indicate the desired level of examination (see below for explanations) and attach the applicable passage for the student to translate from German into English:

 • Level 3